|Country of Origin||United States|

 Behavior: As a working dog, Koolie needs a good amount of exercise.
 If they do not get the required exercise, they can become anxious and even depressed.
 So involve them in household activities and also in regular exercise.

 Personality: The personality of the Koolie is friendly, playful, and gentle.
 They love spending time with their people and enjoy being in their company.
 They are good with other pets too if raised together from an early age.

 Is Koolie is Child-Friendly?

 Koolie gets along well with children as they are playful and friendly with them.
 They are highly energetic which makes them play with kids all day long.
 Although they get along well, their interaction should always be supervised as kids might play rough sometime and hurt your dog.
 So, teach your kids to behave around dogs.

 Koolie can be trained easily as they are intelligent and eager to please their owner.
 They tend to respond well to positive methods of training where treats are included as a reward.
 This will keep them motivated and focused on the training session.
 Establish a firm and consistent leadership and never be harsh with them.

 - Deafness: It can face the problem of hearing but it will not affect the overall health of your dog.
-There is much good hearing aids in the market that will make the life of your dog easy.
+There are much good hearing aids in the market that will make the life of your dog easy.
 Consult a vet for proper and effective treatment.